codexguajil/FTS_LandPage/site/content/services/_index.md

 values:
   - heading: "Tree Treatment"
     text: >
       Our knowledgeable team specializes in providing targeted treatments tailored to the specific needs of trees commonly found in the area, such as live oak, pecan, and cedar elm.
-Whether your trees require pest control, disease management, or nutrient supplementation, we've got you covered.
+Whether your trees require pest control or disease management we've got you covered.
 Count on our expertise to ensure the long-term health and resilience of your beloved trees.
     imageUrl: "/img/IMG_4602.jpg"
   - heading: "Tree Trimming"
     text: >